twmilli/jekyll-site/_posts/2017-06-11-getting-outside-the-bubble-week2.md

 There's not too much new or crazy to talk about this week, but that's okay.

+Work is awesome, I committed my first piece of code on our project, learned a ton about Ruby on Rails and got a high level overview about how the payments industry works.

+Fun Fact: If you've ever wondered how [Venmo](https://venmo.com/) makes money, spoiler alert: they don't.

+Outside of work I've been busy biking, exploring, and watching warriors games on our rooftop.

+## Life

 I've noticed I have a tendency to sometimes keep my schedule overly regimented.
 On one hand, it's great for productivity, but we all need a little spontaneity in our lives.

 Most days I get up, go to the gym, bike to work and spend the day coding and learning from cool people.
 Then I bike home, cook dinner, hangout with my roommates, read, and go to bed.
 This is a slight exaggeration, but in general it's fairly accurate.